You shall love the One

 can you help me to loosen my

-idolatrous grip upon your land
+idolatrous grip upon the land

 that i make truly see